Treatment of High-Risk Neuroblastoma

 - Patients who received isotretinoin had a higher 5-year EFS than patients who received no maintenance therapy (42% vs. 31%), although the difference was not significant.
 For patients who participated in both random assignments, the 5-year OS from the time of the second randomization for patients assigned ABMT and isotretinoin was 59% and 41% for patients assigned to ABMT without isotretinoin.
 Patients assigned to consolidation chemotherapy and isotretinoin showed a 5-year survival of 38% and 36% for patients receiving consolidation chemotherapy and no isotretinoin.
 However, these patients were selected for having completed ABMT without developing progressive disease.

-- In a separate study, there was no advantage to purging harvested stem cells of neuroblastoma cells before transplantation.
+- In a separate prospective, randomized study, there was no advantage to purging harvested stem cells of neuroblastoma cells before transplantation.

-- In a COG phase III trial following HSCT, patients were randomly assigned to receive anti-GD2 monoclonal antibody (ch14.18) administered with GM-CSF and interleukin-2.
+- In a COG phase III trial after HSCT, patients were randomly assigned to receive anti-GD2 monoclonal antibody (ch14.18) administered with GM-CSF and interleukin-2 in conjunction with isotretinoin, versus isotretinoin alone.

 - Immunotherapy together with isotretinoin (EFS, 66%) was superior to standard isotretinoin maintenance therapy (EFS, 46%).
 As a result, immunotherapy post-HSCT is considered the standard of care in COG trials for high-risk disease.